BCC-CA/BCC-CA_XMLSigningClient/Readme.md

 ## Installation and Deployment

-To use the functionality, the desktop client app should be running in client PC (PC wher the website is browsed with browser), so that the app can be invoked/called from any website via javascript [AJAX call](#AJAX-call) as the client app creates a http server in the client PC by running the app.
+To use the functionality, the desktop client app should be running in client PC (PC where the website is browsed with browser), so that the app can be invoked/called from any website via javascript [AJAX call](#AJAX-call) as the client app creates an HTTP server in the client PC by running the app.
 As previously mentioned, to enable digital form signing, 2 things are needed-

 1. Desktop Client App running in the PC (desktop/laptop)
-2. Server having the 2 mentioned API to upload and download file and initiate AJAX call from web page
+2. The server having the 2 mentioned API to upload and download the file and initiate AJAX call from web page

-The server should also be capable of creating xml file from server and retrive data from xml and parse the signed xml file so that the server can easily understand who, when, why sign a file.
+The server should also be capable of creating XML file from the server and retrieve data from XML and parse the signed XML file so that the server can easily understand who, when, why to sign a file.

-## API List Needed in Server
+## API List Needed in the Server

 The client app needs 2 api enabled in server to work.

 1. **Get API** - to download the XML file from server
 2. **Post API** - to upload the XML file to server

-## Why XML-
+## Why XML

 We are using XML because-
-- Easy to store any data to xml.
+- Easy to store any data to XML.
-- Easy to extract any data from XML and store it to required data format.
+- Easy to extract any data from XML and store it to the required data format.
-- Xml have standerd way of [signing](https://en.wikipedia.org/wiki/XML_Signature "XML Signature wikipedia"), sign verification,
+- XML has a standard way of signing, [signature](https://en.wikipedia.org/wiki/XML_Signature "XML Signature wikipedia") verification,
 - Freedom of storing data in any structure in XML

 ## XML Serialization and Deserialization

-Xml serialization and deserialization is needed for storing data in XML for enabling signing and deserialization is needed for retriving data from signed/unsigned XML.
+XML serialization and deserialization are needed for storing data in XML for enabling signing and deserialization are needed for retrieving data from signed/unsigned XML.
-So, serialization and deserialization is completely up to the server, how the data they they would store and how they would read the data.
-For example, say I have a data like this-
+So, serialization and deserialization are completely up to the server, how the data they would store and how they would read the data.
+For example, say I have data like this-

 | Poperty Name       | Value                         |
 |--------------------|-------------------------------|